José Joaquín Puello: Dissolution of the Board

-As the citizens of Santo Domingo were proclaiming Juan Pablo Duarte as the president of the new nation, Pedro Santana launched a counterattack against the Board.
+As the citizens of Santo Domingo were proclaiming Juan Pablo Duarte as the president of the new nation, Pedro Santana launched a counter-coup against the Board.

 At the end of May, conflicts between Trinitarian liberals and French conservatives precipitated, when the latter openly attempted to impose the Levasseur Plan, which stipulated the French protectorate.
 Tomás Bobadilla, in his capacity as president of the Board, gave a speech before the authorities and prestigious figures of the capital, which tried to make the protectionist concept official.
 Duarte immediately raised his voice reproaching these unpatriotic proposals, a prelude to a chain of conflicts that culminated on 9 June with the deposition of the conservative majority of the Junta due to a popular movement whose main instigator was Puello.That day the Central Government Board was reorganized.
 Francisco del Rosario Sánchez was placed in his presidency and Juan Isidro Pérez and Pedro Alejandro Pina, faithful companions of Duarte, were incorporated.
 The latter was sent to Cibao, in order to obtain support for the new government.
 Meanwhile, Pedro Santana, leader of the largest troop, remained on standby and the country was on the brink of civil war.
 In the confrontation with the conservatives, Puello showed belligerent positions, in defense of Duarte's ideas.
 He surrounded himself with a "praetorian guard" made up of members of the African Battalion.
 The French consul Eustache Juchereau de Saint-Denys disliked him, considering that his intransigence was the basic obstacle to the adoption of the Levasseur Plan.
 The Consul helped spread the idea that Puello was a dictator whose purpose was to eliminate the influence of the whites.